SoftwareUnderstanding/completeR/README.md

 ```
 pip install -r requirements.txt
 ```
->**NOTE:** The following differences in requirements have been found: setuptools, requests, json2html, graphviz.
+>**NOTE:** The following differences in requirements have been found: json2html
->
+,setuptools
+,graphviz
+,requests

 >Check your document in case they need to be added.